tenzir/tenzir/INSTALL.md

 does not provide one out of the box, you may have to build GCC in your home directory.
 Here are some brief hints how to do so.

+First, the installation sequence becomes easier when working with the installation prefix as an environment variable:

+    export PREFIX=/path/to/installation-prefix

 Then,

+    ./contrib/download_prerequisites
     mkdir build
     cd build